sassoftware/viya4-monitoring-kubernetes/samples/esmulti/README.md

-# Multi-purpose Elasticsearch Nodes
+# Multi-Role Elasticsearch Nodes

+This sample demonstrates how to deploy Elasticsearch so that each of its nodes perform all three roles: primary (also known as master), data and client/ingest.
+The sample deploys the nodes as primary nodes and updates them to include the data and client roles.
+In a standard configuration, each role is performed be a separate node.

-This sample demonstrates how to deploy Elasticsearch with its nodes performing all three roles: master, data and client/ingest rather than using the differentiated (single-role) configuration we are currently using.
-While multi-role Elasticsearch nodes are widely used, they are not natively supported by the Open Distro for Elasticsearch Helm chart we use as part of our deployment.
-This means we have to patch various Kubernetes objects during the deployment process to enable them.
-We are still are still evaluating things, including performance, before making them part of our default configuration.
+Although multi-role Elasticsearch nodes are widely used, they are not natively supported by the Open Distro for Elasticsearch Helm chart that is used to deploy the logging components.
+In order to enable multi-role Elasticsearch nodes, the deployment process must patch various Kubernetes objects.
+Because performance and other criteria are being evaluated, this process is experimental and is not yet an option in the standard configuration.

-## Preparation for Deployment
+## Preparation and Deployment

-1. Copy this sample directory (including sub-directories) to a separate local path.
+1. Copy the `../samples/esmulti` sample directory (including sub-directories) to a separate local path.

 See the [main README](../../README.md#customization) for information about the customization process.